-Diving the Great Barrier Reef allows you to explore the world’s largest single structure comprised of living organisms.
+Diving the Great Barrier Reef allows you to explore beautiful Queensland and the world’s largest single structure comprised of living organisms.
 A truly magical place.

-Diving in Australia is not just about the Great Barrier Reef as places like New South Wales has so much to offer with great dives at Byron Bay, pristine reefs at Lord Howe Island, beautiful caves, ...
+New South Wales has so much to offer with great dives at Byron Bay, pristine reefs at Lord Howe Island, beautiful caves, plenty of nurse sharks and playtime with fur seals.

 Little visited South Australia gives visitors unexpected sites to dive, where shipwrecks lie scattered throughout the sea, a veritable graveyard to be explored.